Video shows car pulling stunts, striking spectators near Space Needle

 The man who was hit in the second crash appears to be lifting himself from the ground with the help of others before the video cuts out.

-By the time police arrived, the vehicle spinning donuts in the intersection had left or were leaving, said Patrick Michaud, a Seattle police spokesman.
+By the time police arrived, the vehicle spinning doughnuts in the intersection had left or were leaving, said Patrick Michaud, a Seattle police spokesman.

 Other vehicles on Saturday also spun through the intersection repeatedly, revving engines and leaving skid marks.